Commodore Amiga Multimedia Computer

 Amiga Music

-The Commodore Amiga set the standard for home computer sound sysnthesis and there is still much being produced today by both musicians and the demoscene.
-Much of this music was written and can be played on what is known as tracker software, think music tracks.
-These are digital sequencers that play samples and are save to .mod files.
+The Commodore Amiga set the standard for home computer sound synthesis and there is still much being produced today by both musicians and the demoscene.
+Much of this music was written and can be played on what is known as tracker software (think music tracks).
+These are digital sequencers that play samples and are saved to .mod files.
 We provide a few links to music software that is still being used today.

-To be honest, by current favourte application for Amiga tracker music is OpenMPT.
+Personally, my current favourite application for Amiga tracker music is OpenMPT.
 This program makes it easy to play music and the sound quality is excellent.
-It is also orientated towards helping new people getting into the tracker music scene.
+It is also oriented towards helping new people get into the tracker music scene.
 I love it.

 - OpenMPT - Discover the music that set the tracking world alight.
 This modern tracker is everything you need to get a start in music creation.